Privacy Policy

 We want to enable you to freely decide whether you wish to use our Services or provide us with any information which may be required or obtained, and therefore, we encourage you to read this Privacy Policy carefully and use it to make informed decisions.

-Note you are not required by law to provide us with any Personal Data.
-Sharing Personal Data with us is entirely voluntary.
+You are not required by law to provide us with any Personal Data.
+Sharing your Personal Data with us is entirely voluntary.
+However, without your data, we would not always be able to provide you with all or some of our services.

 1. POLICY AMENDMENTS